Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Introduction

+Recent overviews of graph learning are given in \cite{dong2019, mateos2019}.
+Typical approaches for learning TV graphs solve problems that consist of two terms, one quantifying the smoothness of signals on the graph and another that provides regularization to characterize graph evolution over time.

+Many approaches, including our method, assume (spatial) signal smoothness on the TV graphs.
+The key difference between the methods lies in the choice of the regularization terms.
+In \cite{kalofolias2017}, the smoothness of edge weights between adjacent time windows is considered in an $\ell_2$ sense, using Tikhonov regularization.
+In \cite{zhang2022}, total variation regularization is applied to capture sparse changes between pairs of time-varying graphs.
+However, the optimization proposed in \cite{kalofolias2017} lacks the flexibility for other types of temporal changes, such as \textbf{TH}, and the model in \cite{zhang2022} requires prior knowledge about how the graphs evolve.
+In contrast, we demonstrate that our algorithm is suited for learning TV graphs with the properties \textbf{TH}, \textbf{SB}, and \textbf{LTC} and can accommodate other models.

-Hallac et al. addresses the problem of learning a time-varying graph using time-varying graphical Lasso (TVGL) \cite{hallac2017}, which combines graphical Lasso with a temporal regularization and finds the solution using alternating direction method of multipliers (ADMM).
+The TV graph learning method in \cite{hallac2017} uses TV graphical Lasso, which combines graphical Lasso with a temporal regularization and finds the solution using the alternating direction method of multipliers (ADMM).
 Note that graphs estimated with this approach often have negative edge weights.
-In contrast, our proposed method constrains to have non-negative edges in the estimated graph, because such graphs are often desired for many applications \cite{dong2019, mateos2019}.
-Furthermore, our method has a lower computation complexity, as TVGL requires eigendecompositions of target matrices to calculate a proximal operator of a logarithm determinant term, whereas our approach is an eigendecomposition-free algorithm.
+In contrast, our proposed method is constrained to have non-negative edges in the estimated graph, which are often desired for many applications \cite{dong2019, mateos2019}.
+Furthermore, our method has a lower computation complexity: TV graphical Lasso requires eigendecompositions of target matrices to calculate a proximal operator of a logarithm determinant term, whereas our approach is eigendecomposition-free.

-Baingana et al. consider the problem of identifying a time-varying graph to capture causal relationships in the network contagion evolution \cite{baingana2017}.
+The problem of identifying a TV graph to capture causal relationships in the evolution of network contagion has been studied in prior work \cite{hallac2017}.
 This model focuses on the spread process on networks (e.g., infectious diseases and fake news) and aims to identify the links propagating information over nodes at each time.
 However, only directed graphs can be estimated by this approach.
 In contrast, our method estimates undirected graphs whose connections change over time.
-This is often desired for data that do not have causal relationships.
-For example, data acquired by physical sensors such as point cloud coordinates and temperatures.
+This is often desired for data that do not have causal relationships, such as data acquired by physical sensors (e.g., point cloud coordinates and temperature readings).